roualdes/bridgestan/docs/languages/julia.md

 param_constrain(sm, theta_unc, out; include_tp=false, include_gq=false)
 ```

-This turns a vector of unconstrained params into constrained parameters and (if `include_tp` and `include_gq` are set, respectively) transformed parameters and generated quantities.
+Returns a vector constrained parameters given unconstrained parameters.
+Additionally (if `include_tp` and `include_gq` are set, respectively) returns transformed parameters and generated quantities.

 This allocates new memory for the output each call.
 See `param_constrain!` for a version which allows re-using existing memory.